 - Type I. Handrails with a circular cross section shall have an outside diameter of at least 11⁄4 inches and not greater than 2 inches.
-If the handrail is not circular it shall have a perimeter dimension of at least 4 inches and not greater than 61⁄4 inches with a maximum cross section of dimension of 21⁄4 inches. - Type II.
+If the handrail is not circular it shall have a perimeter dimension of at least 4 inches and not greater than 6-1/4 inches with a maximum cross section of dimension of 21⁄4 inches. - Type II.
 Handrails with a perimeter greater than 61⁄4 inches shall provide a graspable finger recess area on both sides of the profile.
-The finger recess shall begin within a distance of $\frac{3}{4}$ inch measured vertically from the tallest portion of the profile and achieve a depth of at least 5/16 inch with 7/8 inch below the widest portion of the profile.
-The minimum width of the handrail above the recess shall be 1 $\frac{3}{4}$ inches to a maximum of 2 $\frac{3}{4}$ inches.
-Edges shall have a minimum radius of 0.01 inches.

-19. Guards shall be located along open-sided walking surfaces, including stairs, ramps and landings, that are located more than 30 inches measured vertically to the floor or grade below at any point within 36 inches horizontally to the edge of the open side.
+The finger recess shall begin within a distance of 3⁄4 inch measured vertically from the tallest portion of the profile and achieve a depth of at least 5/16 inch with 7/8 inch below the widest portion of the profile.
+The minimum width of the handrail above the recess shall be 11⁄4 inches to a maximum of 23⁄4 inches.
+Edges shall have a minimum radius of 0.01 inches. - 22.
+Guards shall be located along open-sided walking surfaces, including stairs, ramps and landings, for the portions which are located more than 30 inches measured vertically to the floor or grade below at any point within 36 inches horizontally to the edge of the open side.
 Guards shall be designed and constructed to resist live loads per Table R301.5.
 Insect screening shall not be considered as a guard.
 Sections R301.5 and R312.1.1

 Height.
-Required guards shall be not less than 36 inches in height as measured vertically above the adjacent walking surface or a line connecting the leading edges of the treads.
+Required guards shall be not less than 36 inches in height as measured vertically above the adjacent walking surface or a line connecting the nosings.
 Section R312.1.2.
-Exceptions:

-- 1. Guards on the open side of stairs shall have a height of not less than 34 inches measured vertically from a line connecting the leading edges of the treads. - 2.
-Where the top of a guard serves as a handrail on the open sides of stairs, the top of the guard shall be not less than 34 inches and not more than 38 inches as measured vertically from a line connecting the leading edges of the treads.
+- Exceptions: - 1.
+Guards on the open side of stairs shall have a height of not less than 34 inches measured vertically from a line connecting the leading edges of the treads. - 2.
+Where the top of a guard serves as a handrail on the open sides of stairs, the top of the guard shall be not less than 34 inches and not more than 38 inches as measured vertically from a line connecting the nosings.